Key Takeaways

 For example, instead of saying, “I don’t know the answer,” you can say something like, “Let me find that answer for you.”
 Or, instead of saying you can’t access the customer’s account without their credentials, ask for permission to access their account.
 It’s kind of like a Jedi mind trick.
 You’re saying the same thing, but customers see your responses more positively.
 They’re less likely to get upset or feel put out.

 The best way to build rapport and gain customer trust?
-Be trustworthy!
+Do what you say you’re going to do.

 Not all customer service inquiries can be solved in one conversation.
 If agents have to elevate the conversation to a higher service tier, if you need to check with a manager, or if there are any other issues at play, be honest with the customer about when you’ll get back to them, and then do it.
 Even if you’re just checking in to let them know you’re still working on resolving the issue, make sure you stay in contact.

-Quick tip: Use outbound messaging over email for faster communication—and to ensure the message doesn’t get lost in junk mail.
+Quick tip: Use outbound messaging over email for faster communication – and to ensure the message doesn’t get lost in junk mail.